 If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Nufringen is situated at an altitude of 459 m in the upper Gäu region of central Baden-Württemberg.
+Nufringen is situated at an elevation of 459 m in the upper Gäu region of central Baden-Württemberg.

 The oldest mention of Nufringen is found in a document of 1182.